Will the Sugar free Help Me Lose Weight

-Studies are mixed as to whether or not artificial sweeteners spike your insulin or not.
+Studies are mixed as to whether or not artificial sweeteners spike your Fat Storing Hormone or not.
 But the bigger story is this:

 The toxic effect that artificial sweeteners can have on your microbes, which worsens your blood sugar and cancels out the effect of no sugar and low or no carbs in the sweetener.

 According to a study published in the journal Molecules, researchers found that six common artificial sweeteners approved by the Food and Drug Administration were found to be toxic to the digestive gut microbes of mice.

 Even tiny amounts appear to cause harm.
 When exposed to only 1 milligram per milliliter of the artificial sweeteners, the bacteria found in the digestive system became toxic.